Special Forces Group (Belgium): Functional training

-This 5- to 8-month training program takes place in Zeebrugge at the diving school of the Marine Component.
+This 5- to 8-month training program takes place in Zeebrugge at the diving school of the Belgian Navy.
 Here candidates learn to dive using compressed air, non-autonomous diving, re-breathers with pure oxygen and nitrogen-oxygen mix.

 Instructor or Assistant Instructor Commando (O/HuO Cdo):

 This is an 8-week training program given at the Commando training centre (CE Cdo).
 It consists of a 4-week course and a 4-week training program where candidates learn to make installations with ropes and cables to cross vertical, horizontal, and wet obstacles.
 Candidates are also taught how to quickly and safely install many types of installations such as, climbing ropes, rope ladders, ferries, and death rides.
 They are also instructed in the evacuation of injured individuals in rocky and difficult terrain.